TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- simply treat it as a misprediction!
 		- well, this sucks, because we can possibly miss some important inputs like a button press
 		- suddenly our player stops moving!

+- Step configuration for the cosmos
+	- Whether to process deaths, e.g. to never predict them on the client
+	- Whether to post audiovisual messages, always false for the server

 - It would be nice if the server_setup could only accept ready structs and was not concerned with messages being preserialized, and serialization in general